khartinger/mqtt4home/source_RasPi/m4hWdog/README.md

 2. Start the program e.g. from a putty window
   `~/m4hWdog/m4hWdog`

-3. If you do nothing, the following output appears in the putty window every 10 seconds:
+3. if you do nothing, the following output appears in the Putty window every 20 seconds:
-`ERROR!
-Watchdog timeout m4h/button_2`.
+`ATTENTION!
+Watchdog timeout test/t20`.
-Furthermore, the following MQTT message is displayed in the first terminal window every 10 seconds:
+Furthermore, the following MQTT message is displayed in the first terminal window every 20 seconds:
-`m4hWdog/attention sensor m4h/button_2 missing!`
+`m4hWdog/attention sensor test/t20 missing!`

-4. If you press the button `m4h/button_2` within the 10 seconds, the message appears in the Putty window:
-`Update secLast: m4h/button_2`
-and in the first terminal window the message of the button.

-5. If you don't have a button available, you can open a second terminal window (`cmd.exe`) or putty window on the PC or a second console on the RasPi and simulate a button message:
+4. to send a message, open a second terminal window (`cmd.exe`) or putty window on the PC or a second console on the RasPi and enter the following:
-`mosquitto_pub -h 10.1.1.1 -t m4h/button_2 -m anything`.
+`mosquitto_pub -h 10.1.1.1 -t test/t20 -m anything`.
 With each message the watchdog timer is restarted.

 <a name="a90"></a>[_Top of page_](#up)